csells/go_router/README.md

 ## Multiple redirections
 It's possible to redirect multiple times w/ a single navigation, e.g. ```/ => /foo => /bar```.
-This is handy because it allows you to build up a list of routes over time and not to worry so much about attemping to trim each of them to their direct route.
+This is handy because it allows you to build up a list of routes over time and not to worry so much about attempting to trim each of them to their direct route.
 Furthermore, it's possible to redirect at the top level and at the route level in any number of combinations.